 MeetNotes helps you create a schedule for your one on one meetings.
 It allows you to sync your calendar so that all your meetings can be viewed from the meeting dashboard.
 You can also create a new meeting by using “Create Note”.

-Prep for Your One on One Meeting
+Prepare an Agenda for Your One on One Meeting

 It is important to work collaboratively and decide what will be discussed during the meeting.
 Allowing the advisee to drive the agenda makes the meeting more effective and productive.
 The meeting should be more about listening to the advisee rather than the advisor doing all the talking.